Ashutosh-Ahirwar/flaskApp/README.md

 - Select web app

 - Fill basic details

-- Select python in runtime stack
+   -Select python in runtime stack

 - In Deployment section enable basic authentication, then review and create

-- Now after creation go to overview and download publish profile
+- Now after creation - go to Azure App Services, click on the created service and go to overview and download publish profile

 - Go to GitHub project repository, click on Settings > Secrets > Actions > New repository secret.

-- Give name to secret which will be required in ci/cd workflow and paste the content of publish profile in value and add secret
+- Give name to secret which will be required in ci/cd workflow YAML file and paste the content of publish profile in value and add secret

-- Now In GitHub project repository, create a directory .github/workflows/ and add YAML file containing automation process
+- Now In GitHub project repository, create a directory with structure ".github/workflows/" and add YAML file containing automation process inside it

-- On pushing the file github action will trigger CI/CD
+- On pushing the YAML file, github action will trigger CI/CD